sveltejs/rollup-plugin-svelte/README.md

       // Emit CSS as "files" for other plugins to process
       emitCss: true,

+      // You can optionally set 'customElement' to 'true' to compile
+      // your components to custom elements (aka web elements)
+      customElement: false,

       // Extract CSS into a separate file (recommended).
       // See note below
       css: function (css) {